SofaDefrost/SoftRobots/docs/sofapython3/tutorials/CableGripper/cablegripper-tuto.md

 ### Step 1: Setting up simple scene

-Sofa is loading the description of the simulation from *pyscn* files.
+Sofa is loading the description of the simulation from *.py* files.
 The content of these file is in fact standard python code with at least one function named *createScene* taking a single parameter, the root of the scene hierarchy.
 This function is the entry point used by Sofa to fill the simulation's content and this is the place where you will type your scene's description.
 A scene is an ordered tree of nodes (ex:gripper.), with parent/child relationship (ex: finger).
 Each node has one or a few components.
 Every node and component has a name and a few features.
 The main node at the top of the tree is called "rootNode".